Nilanshrajput/Siamese-Manhattan-LSTM/README.md

 Siamese networks seem to perform well on similarity tasks and have been used for tasks like sentence semantic similarity, recognizing forged signatures and many more.

 In MaLSTM the identical sub-network is all the way from the embedding up to the last LSTM hidden state.
+This notebook is about implementing the MaLSTM model (http://www.mit.edu/~jonasm/info/MuellerThyagarajan_AAAI16.pdf) on Kaggle's Quora Question Pairs data.

+Code is inspired from Medium blog post and git repo from Elior Cohen